joshbegley/nyt-latest/README.md

 `The talks, in Paris, are the latest effort to reduce tensions between two longstanding enemies.
 A deal would help both curry favor with the Trump administration.`\
 https://nytimes.com/2026/01/06/world/middleeast/syria-israel-us-talks-paris.html

 **Trae Young potential trade spots: Clippers?
 Wizards?
-Plus, four that don't line up**\
+Plus, 4 that don't line up**\
 `Atlanta seems ready to move on from the Trae Young era.
 Which teams make realistic trade partners — and which ones don't?`\
 https://nytimes.com/athletic/6943798/2026/01/06/nba-trade-trae-young-clippers-wizards-future/